MarauderXtreme/uktools/README.md

 ```
 git clone https://github.com/MarauderXtreme/uktools
+cd uktools
 ```

 * Call the setup

 ```
-./uktools/setup
+./setup
 ```
-It will store config, so if you want to update kernel with same settings, just run ./uktools/ukupgrade
+It will store config, so if you want to update kernel with same settings, just run ./ukupgrade

 ### In order to call script as bash commannd

 * Run
 ```
-sudo mv ./uktools/ukupgrade /usr/bin/do-kernel-upgrade
+sudo mv ./ukupgrade /usr/bin/do-kernel-upgrade
-sudo mv ./uktools/ukpurge   /usr/bin/do-kernel-purge
+sudo mv ./ukpurge   /usr/bin/do-kernel-purge
 ```
 * Add executable permission
 ```